Frequently Asked Questions

 - What sports can international students compete in?

-- Can NSISP students change school boards?
+- Can NSISP students change Regional Centres for Education?
 What is the process?

 - Will NSISP staff assist students with their visa and study permit applications?

-For students arriving for the Fall (September) Semester, we ask them to arrive after September 1, 2017.
-School begins on September 6 or September 7 depending on the school/school board.
+For students arriving for the Fall (September) Semester, we ask them to arrive after September 1, 2018.
+School begins on September 5 or September 6 depending on the school/Regional Centre for Education.

-Please note, our host family program ends on June 30, 2018.
-Students should not be staying past this date.
-If, in extreme cases, they need to stay until July 1 or July 2 accommodations can be made.
+Please note, our host family program ends on June 30, 2019.
+Students cannot stay past this date.

 Remembrance Day (November 11)

 Christmas Vacation (December 24 to January 2 inclusive)

 Spring Break (March 18 to March 22 inclusive)

 Good Friday (April 19)